fenago/datascience-machine-learning/labs/lab_2.md

 ### Population variance versus sample variance

-There is a little nuance to standard deviation and variance, and that's when you're talking about population versus sample variance.
-If you're working with a complete set of data, a complete set of observations, then you do exactly what I told you.
-You just take the average of all the squared variances from the mean and that's your variance.

-However, if you're sampling your data, that is, if you're taking a subset of the data just to make computing easier, you have to do something a little bit different.
-Instead of dividing by the number of samples, you divide by the number of samples minus 1.
-Let's look at an example.

 We'll use the sample data we were just studying for people standing in a line.
 We took the sum of the squared variances and divided by 5, that is the number of data points that we had, to get 5.04.